Zenoo/labrute/README.md

 ## Editing `core`

-- Make sure to run `yarn core:export` after creating/deleting files in the `core` package, as it will update the indexes accordingly
+- Make sure to run `pnpm core:export` after creating/deleting files in the `core` package, as it will update the indexes accordingly

 ## Generate the sound spritesheet after editing a sound using audiosprite

 - Requirements: install ffmpeg on your Pc, node v18 minimum

-- Run the script : `yarn sfx:generate` if you use git bash and `yarn sfx:wsl:generate` if you use WSL
+- Run the script : `pnpm sfx:generate` if you use git bash and `pnpm sfx:wsl:generate` if you use WSL

 ## Sitemap

-- After editing any of the main Google accessible pages, run `yarn sitemap:generate` to update the sitemap
+- After editing any of the main Google accessible pages, run `pnpm sitemap:generate` to update the sitemap

 ## File Structure